UNIVERSITY OF MARYLAND

 Dr. Qinzheng Wang, Ph.D., graduated in the Spring of 2022.

-Dissertation Title: Adaptive and Multi-path Progression Traffic Signal Control and Connected Automated Vehicle Trajectory Optimization under Mixed Traffic Environment
+Dissertation Title: Adaptive and Multi-Path Progression Traffic Signal Control and Connected Automated Vehicle Trajectory Optimization under Mixed Traffic Environment

 Dr. Zhao Zhang, Ph.D., graduated in the Spring of 2022.